hyperledger-solang/solang/docs/language.rst

   address foo = 0xe9430d8C01C4E4Bb33E44fd7748942085D82fC91;

-Since the hexidecimal string is 40 characters without underscores, and the string does not match the EIP-55 encoding, the compiler will refused to compile this.
-To make this a regular hexidecimal number, not an address, add some leading zeros or some underscores.
+Since the hexadecimal string is 40 characters without underscores, and the string does not match the EIP-55 encoding, the compiler will refused to compile this.
+To make this a regular hexadecimal number, not an address, add some leading zeros or some underscores.
 To make this an address, the compiler error message will give the correct capitalization:

 .. code-block:: none